hawkinsw/CPPTimes/writing-functions.md

 3. A list of parameters
 4. A body

 The _return type_ defines the _type_ of value that the function generates when it is called.
 The _name_ defines the way that the programmer refers to the function when calling it.
-A function's name must meet the same criteria as names for variables.
-The _list of parameters_ defines a set of variables the function caller and the function implementation can use to "communicate" (they are for [mostly] by the caller to communicate input to the function's calculations but can also be used the the function implementer to give output back to the caller).
+(Note: A function's name must meet the same criteria as names for variables.)
+The _list of parameters_ defines a set of variables the function caller and the function implementation can use to "communicate" (they are [mostly] for the caller to communicate input to the function's calculations but can also be used by the function implementer to give output back to the caller).
 The body contains the code that defines the process, generates a value or both.

 In C++ it is possible to separate the _declaration_ of a function from the _definition_ of a function.
 The _declaration_ of the function is sometimes known as the function's _prototype_.
 The declaration specifies the function's return type, name and list of parameters _but not its body_.
-In other words, with just the declaration C++ does not have enough information about the function for a programmer to _call_ it.
-When a function declaration appears separately from the definition, you must still define the function.
-And when you do that, you still have to write all that information again -- the return type, name, list of parameters (yes, again!) _and_ _then_ write the body.
+In other words, with just the declaration, C++ has enough information about the function that a programmer can _call_ it.
+However, C++ does not have enough information yet to know what will happen when that function is called.

-Why does C++ include this functionality?
-Because in order to _call_ a function in C++ the compiler must "know about" the function.
-If there were only one way to tell the compiler about the function (by defining it), then you would always have to define a function before calling it.
-What if the body of function `A` calls function `B` and the body of function `B` calls function `A`?
-You cannot very well define both functions before themselves!!
-So, C++ allows you to declare a function before its definition just for this case!
+Why does C++ allow the programmer to declare a function separately from its definition?
+Remember that the C++ compiler must "know about" a function before a programmer can call it.
+So, if there were only one way to tell the compiler about the function (by defining it), then you would always have to define a function before calling it.
+Is situation actually bad?
+Consider what would happen if the code in the body of function `A` calls function `B` and the code in the body of function `B` calls function `A`?

+That's a mind bender, for sure!

+> Ping-ponging between functions like that, unconditionally, would cause tremendous problems.
+When does the back-and-forth end?
+A situation like the one described above, called _mutual recursion_, is actually very common and does not cause a problem, as long as the calls to `B` from `A` (and the calls to `A` calls `B`) are conditional.

+Obviously you cannot very well define both functions before themselves!!
+So, C++ allows the programmer to declare a function before its definition just for this case!

+There is a small, additional burden when When a function declaration appears separately from the definition: the programmer must write all the information from the declaration again -- the return type, name, list of parameters (yes, again!) _and_ _then_ write the body.

 The syntax for defining a function is this: